 Her research has been supported by the Graham Foundation for Advanced Studies in the Fine Arts, the Mozilla Foundation, and ideas2innovation (i2i), among others.
-Dr. Noel is a recipient of the 2021 DigitalFUTURES Young Award for exceptional research and scholarship in the field of critical computational design.
-Currently an Assistant Professor in the School of Architecture and the School of Interactive Computing, she teaches courses in design, computation, and architecture.
+Dr. Noel is a recipient of the DigitalFUTURES Young Award for exceptional research and scholarship in the field of critical computational design.

-Noel’s work is situated at the intersection of computation, ethnographic inquiry, and critical practice where she interrogates socio-cultural and socio-technical issues in computation and computational technologies in design and making.
-Her recent scholarship brings together methods and concepts from craft, human-computer interaction and media studies, and science and technology studies (STS).
+Noel’s work is situated at the intersection of computation, ethnographic inquiry, and critical practice, where she interrogates socio-cultural and socio-technical issues in computation and computational technologies in design and making.
+Her scholarship combines methods and concepts from craft, human-computer interaction and media studies, and science and technology studies (STS).
 A scholar committed to fostering inclusive and minority perspectives on design, making, and technology, Noel conducts workshops and gives talks on design computation extensively across the globe.
-Her work is thoroughly interdisciplinary with training in architecture, design computation, science, technology, and society (sts) studies, media arts, and sciences; and arts education.

-Vernelle is the first (and currently the only) Black woman to earn a Ph.D. in Architecture (Design Computing) from the Pennsylvania State University.
-She holds a Masters of Science in Architecture Studies from the Massachusetts Institute of Technology (Design Computation); a Bachelor of Architecture from Howard University; and a Diploma in Civil Engineering from the John S. Donaldson Technical Institute (University of Trinidad & Tobago).
-Vernelle has taught courses in Design Computation and architecture at Penn State University, the Singapore University of Technology & Design (SUTD), MIT, and has practiced as an architect in Washington, DC; India; and Trinidad & Tobago.
+Vernelle holds a Ph.D. in Architecture (Design Computing) from the Pennsylvania State University, a Masters of Science in Architecture Studies from the Massachusetts Institute of Technology (Design Computation); a Bachelor of Architecture from Howard University, and a Diploma in Civil Engineering from the John S. Donaldson Technical Institute (University of Trinidad & Tobago).
+Vernelle has practiced as an architect in the US, India, and Trinidad & Tobago.